Learn how QuickBooks Online automatically calculates sales tax when you make a sale.

 Based on where you sell or where you ship

-Total sales tax rates are the sum of state rates plus local rates (which may include city, county, and/or district rates).
+Total sales tax rates are the sum of states rates plus local rates (which may include city, county, and/or district rates).
 You don't have to keep track of all the rates you need to charge.
 QuickBooks does all that based on the location of sale or the "ship to" address you add in an invoice or receipt.

 Note: Some states require sellers to charge tax based on business location, even when you sell or ship to a different address in your state.
 If your business is in any of those states, don't worry.
 QuickBooks knows the tax rules, wherever you run your business.